mdcao/npScarf/README.md

 -------------------------------------------------------------------------
-*npScarf*: a module of real-time scaffolding and finishing genomes by using Nanopore sequencing reads
+*npScarf*: a module for real-time scaffolding and finishing genomes by using Nanopore sequencing reads
 -------------------------------------------------------------------------

 *npScarf* (jsa.np.gapcloser) is a program that connect contigs from a draft genomes